Outdated Browser Detected

 Our website has detected you are using an outdated browser that will prevent you from accessing certain features.
 An update is not required, but it is strongly recommended to improve your browsing experience.

 Use the links below to upgrade to a modern browser.

 On a busy street in Philadelphia lies one of the most convenient offerings of food to go in retail there is.
-Chris Dillon visits Snap Kitchen to find out more
+RN visits Snap Kitchen to find out more

 As convenience retail evolves and food to go expands to take up more shelf space each year, it begs the question: what is the logical conclusion of the category?
 Where does it end?

 In a 675sq ft space in the heart of Philadelphia, Pennsylvania, is one of the best examples of the ‘foodvenience’ end game there is.

 The business started in 2010 in Austin, Texas, and reached Philadelphia in 2015.
 Four years later, it has seven premises in and around the city and 35 in total across four US cities.

 Snap Kitchen’s tagline is ‘the one-stop healthy meal shop’ and the majority of its range is dedicated to exactly that: ready meals, such as chicken and butternut macaroni, crispy salads and Thai Green bowls.
 Each protein source is colour coded – red for red meat, yellow for chicken, blue for fish and green for vegetarian.
 Customers can warm-up their meals with four in-store microwaves.